 Fortunately, this allowed us to really get in the garden do a load of chores.

 We have also been out shopping far more than usual.
 Primarily with the aim of not getting round to those chores I just mentioned.

-On our journeys, we happened upon some awesome salmon and just had to buy it.
+On our journeys, we happened upon some awesome salmon fillet and just had to buy it.

-This salmon pasta dish is a bit of a twist on a dish that I tend to make with canned salmon.
-But it really does sing when paired with fresh salmon.
+This recipe is a bit of a twist on a dish that I tend to make with canned salmon.
+But it really does sing when made with fresh salmon.

 Both of which are a twist on this smoked mackerel pasta recipe.

 Flexible Summer Recipes.

 I really love this time of year, most of the remaining ingredients for this great salmon pasta recipe are all courtesy of months of hard work.

 Our tomatoes, herbs, and onions are all looking pretty spot on this year.